protogia/protogia.github.io/content/blog/formula1-gp-brazil-preview-2025.md

 {{</details>}}

-{{< plotly json="/plotly/formula1-gp-brazil-preview-2025/plotly_chart_8.json" >}}
+{{< plotly json="/plotly/formula1-gp-brazil-preview-2025/plotly_chart_11.json" >}}

+Unforunatly the data for this race does not provide any information about cars beeing off the track (the flag for all datapoints is not indicating any off track situations).
+Moreover the fastf1-API does not provide any steering data which could be evaluated to detect yawling situations of individual cars.

 ## Analysing Tyre-Strategy by driver

 In the next step we'll check out the tyre strategies which were choosen by the drivers and their teams.
-Even though these stongly depend on what happened within the race, I think it can be helpfull to make some basic guess.
+Even though these stongly depend on what happened within the race, I think it can be helpfull to make some basic guess for this weekend if the conditions are similar.

-{{<details title="Code and Output">}}
+{{<details title="Show code">}}

 ```python
 drivers = race.laps['Driver'].unique()